-MH Mediate also provides mediation services for personal and professional matters.
+MH Mediate also provides mediation and conflict coaching services for professional and family matters.
 MH Mediate has provided programs for universities, workplaces, housing providers, dispute resolvers, and mental health stakeholders throughout the United States.

 Dan Berstein, MHS is a mediator and trainer known for his work in mental health communication, conflict resolution, and accessibility.
 His specialty is applying conflict resolution best practices to help organizations have empowered communication.
 Dan has a master's degree in Mental Health and certificate in Health Communication from the Johns Hopkins School of Public Health, where he founded a Conflict Resolution Training Project through the JHU Social Innovation Lab.
 He holds a bachelor’s degree from the Wharton School of the University of Pennsylvania, where he was a Wharton Research Scholar.

 Dan is a mediator, conflict coach, and former Mediator Advisory Board member at the New York Peace Institute.
-He is Vice Chair of the American Bar Association (ABA) Section of Dispute Resolution’s Diversity Committee, where he also leads the Mediation Committee in its diversity efforts and in its development of a best practices toolkit.
-Dan is public with his bipolar disorder as part of the Stability Network’s efforts to change the conversation about workplace mental health.
+He is Vice Chair of the American Bar Association (ABA) Section of Dispute Resolution's Diversity Committee, where he also leads the Mediation Committee in its diversity efforts and in its development of a best practices toolkit.
+Dan is public with his bipolar disorder to contribute to mental health awareness and counteract stigmas about mental illness.